AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

 To assign the roles in the SAP BTP Cockpit:

-1. Navigate to your Subaccount and go to Security → Users.
+1. Navigate to your Subaccount and go to **Security → Users**.
-2. Assign the role collections to Bob, Alice, and David:
 3. Select the user.
-In the right-hand details frame, use the Assign Role Collection button:
+In the right-hand details frame, use the Assign **Role Collection button**:
-4. Assign bob.smith@acme.com and alice.jones@acme.com to the Incident Management Support role collection.
+4. Assign bob.smith@acme.com and alice.jones@acme.com to the **Incident Management Support** role collection.
-5. Assign david.admin@company.com to the Incident Management Admin role collection.
+5. Assign david.admin@company.com to the **Incident Management Admin** role collection.